-Sḵwálwen (skwall - win) is an Indigenous business creating small batch botanical skin care products.
-Honouring traditional Skwxwú7mesh (Squamish) plant knowledge, we incorporate wild harvested plants and organic, high quality ingredients.
-Our wild plant ingredients are harvested in a sustainable and respectful way and each product has a Squamish name to honour the place where this plant knowledge comes from.
+Sḵwálwen (skwall - win) is an Indigenous business creating botanical skin care products.
+Honouring traditional Skwxwú7mesh (Squamish) plant knowledge, we incorporate sustainably harvested plants and organic, high quality ingredients.
+Our wild plant ingredients are harvested in a respectful way and each product has a Squamish name to honour the place where this plant knowledge comes from.

 My ancestral name is Styawat and I am from the Skwxwú7mesh (Squamish) First Nation.
 As an ethnobotanist, researcher and community activist, my aim is to contribute to cultural knowledge renewal in connection to Indigenous plant foods and medicines.
 Wherever possible I draw on teachings learned from family and community members that are connected to Indigenous plants and the land.